collective/collective.twitterportlet/README.txt

     collective.twitterportlet

 Install this portlet into your Plone site using the Add products in Site Setup or through the QuickInstaller.
 Add Twitter portlets wherever you need, using the 'Manage portlets' interface.

+The above 'zcml' step is not required in Plone 3.3+